npm/npm/README.md

 3 isn't a very big number.
 0 is even smaller, and there's 2 of those.

 This thing is a baby yet.
 But these kids grow up before you know it!
-Pretty soon, you'll be all tapping out your pipe on the front porch, saying in your withered old man voice, <q>I remember back before the war with the machines, when that npm thing couldn't even install itself, and didn't know what a version was.
+Pretty soon, you'll be all tapping out your pipe on the front porch, saying in your withered old man voice, <i>"I remember back before the war with the machines, when that npm thing couldn't even install itself, and didn't know what a version was.
 We used promises for everything and the global object was called 'node'.
 Movies were a nickel when we downloaded them from from the micro torrents, and soda pop had corn syrup of the highest fructose imaginable.
-You youngins don't know how good you got it.</q>
+You youngins don't know how good you got it."</i>

 This isn't even beta, it's alpha.
 When most of the core functionality is working, I'll make an announcement on the [node.js](http://groups.google.com/group/nodejs) list.